ded/nats.js/README.md

-# NATS JetStream setup guide to run in local

-## How to publish and consume messages in your service
+# NATS Credentials and Messaging Conventions

+## Connecting to the NATS Cluster
-## Nats credentials to connect to the Nats cluster in GCP

-- Look for `Nats Credentials for dev` in 1password
+- To connect to the NATS cluster in GCP, retrieve the credentials from **1Password** under `Nats Credentials for dev`.

-## Publish a meesage

-- Utilize the `@durolabs/nats.js` library to publish messages to the NATS server.
+---

+## Interface Conventions for Subjects

+We follow a standard convention for defining message interfaces per subject.
+- An interface should be created in this package to be shared across all services interested in a particular subject.
+- This ensures consistent typing and structure for both publishers and consumers.

+**Example:**
+See the interface for [itemCreatedDto](https://github.com/duronext/nats.js/blob/main/src/event-dto/item-created.event.dto.ts).

+---

+## Publishing Messages

+To publish messages, use the `@durolabs/nats.js` library.
+- **Example:**
-- Full example here in plm-items: https://github.com/duronext/phoenix/blob/main/apps/plm-items/src/events/item-event.ts. you'll see how to publish a message and what interface to use to publish a message.
+  See the full implementation [here in plm-items](https://github.com/duronext/phoenix/blob/main/apps/plm-items/src/events/item-event.ts), including how to publish a message and which interfaces to use.

-- Conventions:
+### Conventions for Publishing
-  - Messages go to the `EVENTS` stream which is created by default as part of the NATS server setup.
+1. **Stream**: Messages are published to the `EVENTS` stream, which is created by default during NATS server setup.
+2. **Subject Naming**:
-  - Each message should have a subject that matches the convention `[entity].>` while entity is the name of the entity that is being published in a plural form.
+   Each message subject should follow the pattern `[entity].>`, where `entity` is the plural form of the entity being published.
-    - Example: `items.created`, `items.updated`,`users.updated`, `changeorders.updated`.
+   **Examples:**
+   - `items.created`
+   - `items.updated`
+   - `users.updated`
+   - `changeorders.updated`
-    - If a subject is not found in the `EVENTS` stream, it will be created automatically.
+3. If a subject does not exist in the `EVENTS` stream, it will be created automatically.

-## Consume a message

-- Utilize the `@durolabs/nats.js` library to consume messages from the NATS server.
-- Full example here in eventsourcing: https://github.com/duronext/phoenix/blob/main/apps/eventsourcing/src/consumer/consumer.service.ts
+---

+## Consuming Messages

+To consume messages, use the `@durolabs/nats.js` library.
-- Conventions:
+- **Example:**
+  See the full implementation [here in eventsourcing](https://github.com/duronext/phoenix/blob/main/apps/eventsourcing/src/consumer/consumer.service.ts).

+### Conventions for Consumers
+1. **Unique Consumer Name**:
-  - Each consumer should have a unique name that matches the convention `[service name].consumer`
+   Each consumer should have a unique name that follows the pattern `[service name].consumer`.
-  - Service name should be in the environment variable `SERVICE_NAME`
+   The service name must be set in the `SERVICE_NAME` environment variable.
-  - If a consumer is not found in the `EVENTS` stream, it will be created automatically.
+2. If a consumer is not found in the `EVENTS` stream, it will be created automatically.

+---

 ## Usage (if you want to run it locally - you can skip this step)